WandersFar/Planck/README.md

 ___

-Thanks to u/pgetreuer on r/olkb and elpekeñin, plodah, & drashna on the Discord for their invaluable advice.
+Thanks to u/pgetreuer on r/olkb and elpekeñin, plodah, drashna, & ceriinas on Discord for their helpful tips and advice.